nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 Where a Must-Support flag is present on a resource element, a `consumer` system SHALL populate the field in the request body if data is available to do so, irrespective of the fact that field cardinality may be `0..1` or `0..*`.

 Similarly, `provider` systems SHALL populate an element in responses where data is available to do so, irrespective of optional cardinality.
 When a `provider` system receives data from a consumer for a field marked with the Must-Support flag, the provider system SHALL store this data field in such a way that the data element is preserved and the element can be populated in future responses to consumer requests for the resource in question.

+If an element within a fhir profile is marked as must support then all sub elements of that element SHALL also be considered must support.
+For example, within the GP Connect Appointment profile the booking organization extension is flagged with must support on the extension, this means that the extension and all sub elements within the extension are must support and SHALL be stored in a way that the data is preserved and the booking organization can be populated in future responses to consumers requesting that resource.

 For example, see the [Register a patient request body](foundations_use_case_register_a_patient.html#payload-request-body).